 2.7.6.4.
 "Deactivate" means to manually, or automatically or through the action of an ADS, disable an illuminating or signalling function, irrespective of whether light is emitted or not (e.g. disable stand-by mode).

-Paragraph 3.2.1 Amend to read:

-"3.2.1.
-A description of the vehicle type with regard to the items mentioned in paragraphs 2.2.1.1. to 2.2.1.42.2.1.5. above, together with the restrictions on loading, particularly the maximum permissible load in the boot;"

 Add a new paragraph 3.2.8. to read: